 Keeping large orb weavers is a challenge because of the space they require for their webs in addition to proper humidity levels, so I tend to leave them alone to continue their short life cycles.
 However, my curiosity takes over especially when friends, colleagues, and family motivate me by sending pictures and questions.

 Back to Neoscona crucifera, the most asked about spider at this time.
 I DID acquire a live female from a friend who knew I was looking.
 It was, guess…in his garden.
 The very night I had her, she produced an egg sac in her small, temporary enclosure.

 The silk mesh of the egg sac is a few inches across and there could be hundreds of eggs in there.
 Naturally, the egg sac would be just fine outside through the rest of autumn and winter.
 Spiderlings are due to appear in spring.
-The mom spider may hang around the egg sac for a bit, but her job is officially done and these babies are on their own.
+The mom spider may hang around the egg sac for a bit, but her job is officially done and she will die by first frost.
+These babies are on their own.
 Since the sac wasn’t secured in a good place (the lid of a solo container) it could be susceptible to predation and parasites if I just put it outside.
 I’m still juggling the experiment…inside or out.
 I have since separated mom into a modified-for-orbs Utz pretzel container.
 I cut out windows and covered them with screen and glued burlap strips and twigs to the lid and sides leaving the center of the container completely open.
-The next morning, I was very pleased to see that the spider had made, a small, but complete orb web and was still sitting in the hub.
+The next morning, I was very pleased to see that the spider had made, a small, but complete orb web and was sitting in the hub.

 In conclusion, I hope you enjoy the smorgasbord of orb webs this autumn!
 There are many weavers I did not mention that are out there for you to discover.
 I hope you take the time to get to know, and identify some of these beautiful spiders!